Not let up likely for crews battling wildfires raging in B.C. Interior | CHEK

 The continuing hot, dry and often windy conditions are making it a desperate struggle, one that evacuees throughout the region are watching with increasing anxiety.

-More than 173 fires ignited on Friday alone, prompting the declaration of a rare province-wide state of emergency, and at one point on Saturday crews were battling at least 183 blazes, many of which remained uncontained.
+More than 173 fires ignited on Friday prompting the declaration of a rare province-wide state of emergency.
+The BC Wildfire Service says nearly 100 new fires sprang up Saturday and crews were battling a total of at least 183 blazes, many of which remained uncontained.

 The three biggest fires range in size from approximately 14 to 20 square kilometres and have forced thousands of people from their homes in the communities of Ashcroft, Cache Creek, 100 Mile House, 105 Mile House, 108 Mile House, 150 Mile House and the Alexis Creek area.